ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/mlek/run.md

 You now have the ML Evaluation Kit examples running.
 Experiment with the different examples provided.

-## Addedum: Setting model parameters
+## Addendum: Setting model parameters

 You can specify additional parameters to configure certain aspects of the simulated Corstone-300.